tkar-git/docker-git-ci-basics/prereq_install.md

 sudo usermod -aG docker $USER
 ```
 - You will need to log out and log back in for the changes to take effect.
-- You can now proceed with the Docker commands mentioned in the [Docker Introduction](../docker/README.md) section.
+- You can now retry the verification steps.